pskd73/pydictable/README.md

 g.to_json() # {'cars': [{'a_field': 'some value', 'name': 'i20', '__type': 'CarA'}]}
 ```

 It is still under development.
 Feel free to report bugs or push changes!
+Cheers!